 At this meeting the couple's situation was discussed in more detail.
 It was acknowledged that it might be difficulties in landlords accepting them as tenants due to their alcohol issues, so the adviser asked some of the charities who had worked with them to provide character references.
 They also contacted the housing association who had provided their last settled home - as this tenancy had gone well they were also happy to provide a good reference.
-Their Porchlight worker will accompany them to any meetings with prospective landlords and it is hoped that they will be offered accommodation soon.
+Porchlight identified a landlord and Tunbridge Wells BC provided a rent-in -advance loan.

-Their Porchlight worker has agreed to continue supporting them during the first few months of their tenancy, to help them make the transition from sleeping rough to having a place to live.
-On-going floating support will then be arranged.
+Their Porchlight worker is continuing to support them during the first few months of their tenancy, to help them make the transition from sleeping rough and sustain their tenancy.

 - 6.14.
 A large number of vulnerable non-priority homeless people are supported by the Supporting People Programme.
 Whilst there are no aggregated statistics on these groups some estimates can be made based on data collected through the Programme.
-According to client records 2009-10, 1,069 new clients identified as 'single homeless' accessed services across Kent, 273 of whom (26%) have slept rough immediately prior to entering services with a further 203 (19%) 'sofa surfing'.
-The records further identified 166 single homeless people were accepted as 'statutorily homeless and owed a duty' against 5728 who were 'not statutorily homeless but considered homeless by the service provider'.
+According to client records 2009-10, of the 1,069 new clients identified as 'single homeless' accessed services across Kent providers recorded 166 as having been accepted as 'statutorily homeless and owed a duty'.
+However 572 were classed by providers as homeless but had not been accepted as statutorily homeless and owed a duty (but were nevertheless offered housing advice and assistance).
 Many of these people have multiple needs such as alcohol, drug and/or mental health problems. - 6.15.
 The Supporting People team is currently collating referral data to short term accommodation-based supported housing.
-Between July-Sept 2010, a total of 1,412 referrals to such services were made across Kent.
-Excluding multiple referrals, a total of 1,060 individuals were referred of whom the vast majority were single homeless identified under a number of vulnerable client groups.
-172 of referred individuals were aged under 18.
-At the time of referral, 172 (16%) were identified as sleeping rough and 22% were 'sofa surfing'.
+In July-December 2010, a total of (excluding multiple referrals) 1,948 individuals were referred to such accommodation across Kent, many of whom many were single homeless people identified under a range of client group headings: - 297 individuals were aged 16 and 17 - 286 (14.7%) were sleeping rough at the time of referral - 417 (21.4%) were 'sofa surfing'

-6.16.
+- 236 (12%) were in prison with no accommodation to go to on release - 16 were sleeping rough or sofa surfing in Sevenoaks, 51 in Tonbridge and Malling and 76 in Tunbridge Wells. - 6.16.
 The picture of single homelessness further emerges through surveys and Rough Sleeper counts.
 A survey of single homelessness carried out in Kent during 2007 reported 731 respondents in total (107 in West Kent), half of whom has slept rough within the previous 12 months.
 These were predominantly men between 26-59, many with mental health, drug or alcohol problems and with a history of being in care or prison.
 They were mostly living in hostels or with friends/family and more than half had been homeless for more than 12 months.
 Most had become homeless as a result of disputes with their family or partner or as a result of leaving prison.